 When exactly does the integration specialist have to see the person receiving services?

 The integration specialist is required to review the health action plan for each person served.
-However, there is not a specific requirement around when and if the integration specialist must see the person.
-We have asked BHH services providers to capture the date within the medical record if the integration specialist does meet with the person.
+However, there is not a specific requirement for when and if the integration specialist must see the person.

 Are people who are dually eligible for Medical Assistance (MA) and Medicare eligible for BHH services?
 Do we have to be a Medicare-enrolled provider to offer BHH services?

 A dual-eligible person can receive BHH services.
 A BHH services provider does not need to be enrolled as a Medicare provider.
 MA should be billed as the primary for BHH services.

 Can a provider bill for a unit of community health worker time separate from BHH services?

 Yes.
 As long as the provider can demonstrate that all requirements for billing for a community health worker have been met, a provider can bill for the community health worker.
 For more information about community health worker billing requirements, see the community health worker section of the MHCP Provider Manual.